yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/6_Run_Detection_Test.md

 > For more details, Please refer to official [blog announcement](https://techcommunity.microsoft.com/blog/microsoftdefenderatpblog/behavior-monitoring-is-now-generally-available-for-microsoft-defender-for-endpoi/4415697) and [public document](https://learn.microsoft.com/en-us/defender-endpoint/behavior-monitor-macos)

 ### Step 1: Verify Behavior Monitoring status
-Open **Terminal** and run the following command to check the status of Behavior Monitoirng.
+Open **Terminal** and run the following command to check the status of Behavior Monitoring.
 ```sh
 mdatp health --details features
 ```
-You will see status of Behavior Monitoirng
+You will see status of Behavior Monitoring
 ```sh
 behavior_monitoring     :"disabled"
 ```

-By default, Behavior Monitoirng is **disabled**.
+By default, Behavior Monitoring is **disabled**.
 To enable it run the following command
 ```sh
 sudo mdatp config behavior-monitoring --value enabled
 ```
-### Step 2: Create a Test file for Behavior Monitoirng Detection
+### Step 2: Create a Test file for Behavior Monitoring Detection

 1. Open **Terminal** on your macOS device.
 2. Run the following command to create a test script file: